What to Do With Your Kids on MLK Day in Westchester

 Activities and events to entertain, educate, and help honor the legacy of Dr. King.

 BY VARIOUS - NATIONAL ARCHIVES, CC BY-SA 4.0

 Whether you’re looking for something to do with the family that still honors the life of Dr. Martin Luther King, Jr. or just something to keep the kids busy on their day off from school, we’ve got you covered with what to do this MLK Day.

 In White Plains, Barnes & Noble City Center will be hosting the MLK Freedom Library Book Fair from 11 a.m. to 4 p.m.
-Activities will include the usual face painting, story time, and musical performances, but will also include African drumming by the Ptah Djembe Drummers, Professor Barbara Scanlon presenting her book on the life of civil rights activist Anna Arnold Hedgemen, and young authors presenting their own book, Journey of Heroes, written at the Lois Bronz Children’s Center.
+Activities will include the usual face painting, arts & crafts, story time, and musical performances, but will also include African drumming by the Ptah Djembe Drummers, plus visits and readings from authors D.H.
+Blake and Alexis Clark.
+A percentage of all book fair sales go to directly benefit the Freedom Library.